Robust offset-free constrained Model Predictive Control with Long Short-Term Memory Networks -- Extended version: Problem formulation and control algorithm

 $\square$

-At each time step $k$ the solution of the FHOCP is denoted by $u^*_{0|k},...,u^*_{N-1|k}$.
+At each time-step $k$ the solution of the FHOCP is denoted by $u^*_{0|k},...,u^*_{N-1|k}$.
 According to the Receding Horizon principle, the MPC control law is obtained applying only the first element of the optimal input sequence